UFC on FOX: Velasquez vs Dos Santos: Predictions & Analysis

 A few statistical edges stand out.
 Rosa throws significantly more leather — a 6.4 sig. strike per minute gap.
 Lucas is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Lucas has tighter striking defense, making opponents miss more often.

 The Pick: Aaron Rosa over Matt Lucas.
-We're leaning Rosa here at 72%, a solid but not overwhelming edge.
+The model is firm on this one: Rosa at 79%.

 Methodology